dev-cafe/cmake-cookbook/chapter-01/recipe-09/README.md

-# Setting the Standard for the Language
+# Setting the standard for the language

 Abstract to be written ...